Close

 United Kingdom

-My current role is based in the Electronic Health Records (EHR) Research Group which I joined in November 2021.
-I work on COVID-19 projects as part of the OpenSAFELY collaboration with the Bennett Institute at the University of Oxford (see 'Research' below).
+I re-joined this department in September 2023 after spending two years in the Department of Non-communicable Disease Epidemiology (Faculty of Epidemiology and Population Health).
+This role was based in the Electronic Health Records (EHR) Research Group and involved work on COVID-19 projects as part of the OpenSAFELY collaboration with the Bennett Institute at the University of Oxford.

-Before this, I was based in the Department of Health Services Research and Policy and completed a Medical Research Council (MRC) Skills Development Fellowship (2018-2021).
-This Fellowship focused on measures of patient morbidity and the prognosis of cancer patients, using national cancer and hospital data.
-I also worked on national NHS audits for colorectal and prostate cancer, in collaboration with the Royal College of Surgeons.
+During my first period in the Department of Health Services Research and Policy, I completed a Medical Research Council (MRC) Skills Development Fellowship (2018-2021).
+This fellowship focused on measures of patient morbidity and the prognosis of cancer patients, using national cancer and hospital data.
+I also worked on national audits for colorectal and prostate cancer with the Royal College of Surgeons of England.

 I joined LSHTM in 2017 from Imperial College London where I completed degrees in Biomedical Sciences (BSc), Public Health (MPH), and Health Services Research (PhD).
 My PhD investigated access to general practice services nationally and was funded by a National Institute for Health Research (NIHR) Doctoral Research Fellowship.